Stephanie Marrian

 Stephanie Marrian (born Stefanie Khan; 9 October 1948) is a former model, pop star and actress.
 She was the first Page 3 model in The Sun newspaper.

 Modelling career

 Marrian was the first Page 3 model in The Sun newspaper in the 17 November 1970 edition, where she was named as Stephanie Rahn.
 Marrian was using her father's surname of Khan at the time; a subeditor at the newspaper misread her surname as Rahn.
 From 1973 to 1978, using the name Stefanie Marrian, her mother's surname, she appeared regularly as the Page 3 girl.
 In this role she was featured in the 2017 stage production of Ink, played by Pearl Chanda and directed by Rupert Goold, at the Almeida Theatre, London.

 Marrian was a glamour model throughout the 1970s, appearing topless and nude in magazines, papers and calendars world-wide.
-Along with two other Page Three models, Gillian Duxbury and Mona Solomons, she was a member of a pop group called Page Three.
+Along with two other Page Three models, Felicity Buirski and Clare Russell, she was a member of a pop group called Page Three.
+The group had a national hit with "Hold on to Love" in 1977.

+She appeared on the cover of the Top of the Pops, an exploito record album Volume 43 (Hallmark Records SHM 895), released in January 1975.
+From the same photo-shoot, another picture of her was used to grace the cover of another similar release in Germany, Hit Power: 16 Super Hits International on the Telefunken label.

+Film and television roles

+Marrian played the part of Lesley in the 1974 film, Can You Keep It Up for a Week?.

+She played the part of Lady Marie in the Mel Brooks 1981 film, History of the World, Part I.